About Whitney Fear MSN, PMHNP-BC

 Whitney brings the rich experiences of a decade long career as a nurse in behavioral health/community health.
 During her career, she has gained knowledge and experience in helping individuals who encounter difficulty in gaining access to healthcare services.
 Whitney believes that patients already possesses the potential to reach their healthcare goals, and the provider is there help them to unlock that potential.

 Whitney completed her Masters of Science in Nursing at Maryville University, St. Louis MO.
 Whitney’s clinical interests include trauma/stressor related disorders, schizophrenia/psychotic disorders, personality disorders and substance use disorders.
 Whitney has a particular personal and professional interest in the health of Indigenous people, particularly dealing with intergenerational trauma and trauma unique to boarding school survivors/descendants.
 She is a member of the Oglala Lakota Nation of Pine Ridge, SD and a member of the Fargo Native American Commission.

 Whitney is board certified through the American Nurses Credentialing Center (ANCC) and licensed to practice through the North Dakota Board of Nursing.
 She is a member of Sigma Theta Tau International (STTI) Honor Society of Nursing.

 Personal Interests and Activities

-Whitney is married with two children.
+Whitney has two children.
 She enjoys spending time with her family, attending cultural/spiritual events that keep her close to her Lakota roots and expressing herself through various creative outlets (drawing, painting, etc.).
 Born and raised in rural South Dakota, Whitney is very drawn to spending time outdoors and enjoys teaching her children to appreciate and respect the environment.